Harsh-GISMA/listen_and_learn_ai/README.md

 ## How it works (short workflow)

+For a youtube video on how to use click(https://youtu.be/51J1aFWrUNI).

 1. Input
    - Upload an audio/video lecture file (e.g., MP3, MP4) or paste lecture text directly into the app.
 2. Transcription / text processing